 Small business owners tend to be less structured than big corporations when it comes to goals.
 A common denominator is to have the goal to “make as much money as possible,” which sounds good but is hardly effective from a management perspective.

 We know “goals” is a word you don’t want to deal with, but unless you have a clearly defined goal, you won’t be as effective as you can in your business.
 Moving forward without aim means wasting time and money.

 Not having a goal is the shortest way to get trapped by the Shining Object Syndrome, meaning, a new and better opportunity shows up left and right, and you chase them all and conquer none.

 Having a goal doesn’t mean you have to lose opportunities, but it certainly means you have to choose the opportunities you’re working on now.

 SMART stands for: Specific, Measurable, Attainable, Relevant and Time-bound.
-Here’s a worksheet from the University of Virginia that’ll help you set SMART goals the right way.
+Here’s a worksheet that’ll help you set SMART goals the right way.